Liamayyy/resume-llm/README.md

 Here we will outline a few general steps for setting up the cluster.

-## Install Jupyter Extension for VSCode:

-Make sure to install the necessary VSCode Jupyter extension so that you will have access to a Jupyter kernel to run your code on.

 ## Hugging Face CLI
 For much of the code in this repository, you will have to create a HuggingFace account if you have not already.
 Once you have an account, you can request access to gated repositories and create access tokens.
 When creating the access token for the fine-tuning or mech-interp step make sure to have the option "Read access to contents of all public gated repos you can access" enabled.
 Make sure to save you token in a secure location for future use, as for each session that you use huggingface, you will have to log in to their cli.
 After completing these steps, you will be able to log in to HuggingFace using the following command:
 ```